Scavino, Navarro held in contempt of Congress in 1/6 probe

 Raskin and other Democrats made their case that Scavino and Navarro are among just a handful of individuals who have rebuffed the committee’s requests and subpoenas for information.
 The panel has interviewed more than 800 witnesses so far.

+Members of the panel said Kushner’s testimony last Thursday was helpful.
+Ivanka Trump, who was with her father in the White House on Jan.
+6, was questioned for eight hours Tuesday as congressional investigators tried to piece together her father’s failed effort to delay the certification of the 2020 election results.

+The main focus of the committee’s outreach to the former first daughter surrounds a telephone call they say she witnessed from her father to pressure then-Vice President Mike Pence to reject Biden’s 2020 election win as part of his ceremonial role overseeing the electoral count.
+Pence rejected those efforts.

-Scavino has “refused to testify before Congress about what he knows about the most dangerous and sweeping assault on the United States Congress since the War of 1812,” Raskin said.
+Rep. Bennie Thompson, D-Miss., the chairman of the committee, highlighted Ivanka Trump’s voluntary cooperation with the committee as opposed to Scavino and Navarro’s defiance.
+Raskin said Scavino has “refused to testify before Congress about what he knows about the most dangerous and sweeping assault on the United States Congress since the War of 1812.”

 The committee says Scavino helped promote Trump’s false claims of a stolen election and was with him the day of the attack on the Capitol.
 As a result, he may have “materials relevant to his videotaping and tweeting” messages that day.